10 Best Idioms for Love to Express Your Heart

 Love is a Two-way Street

-Example: For their relationship to work, both partners need to contribute because love is a two-way street.
+Example: For their relationship to work, both partners must contribute because love is a two-way street.

 Love is a Rose with Thorns